dustyfresh/WebUtil/README.md

 This is good if you want to write custom calls to HTTP for your system.
 I recommend protecting this with HTTP authentication.

+## Security
+Basic measures have been taken within the code to save you some security headaches against things like XSS and invalid filtering on command arguments.
+However, this is an experimental project and should not be used in production environments for security concerns.
+At the very least add HTTP Auth.

 ## Installation
 * Ensure you have nginx installed with PHP functioning